-Company background.
-DTEK is the largest private investor in Ukraine’s energy sector, engaging in coal and natural gas extraction, in addition to electricity generation from wind, solar and thermal power plants.
+DTEK is Ukraine’s largest private investor in the energy sector, engaged in coal and natural gas extraction, as well as electricity generation from wind, solar, and thermal power plants.